michalgrzegor/sport-app/README.md

 # Sport App

 ### Application for creating training plans

 ![Logo](titlepic.png)

 ## General Info

-Application for creating training and nutrition plans.
+Application to create training and nutrition plans.
 Analysis of data collected from training.
 Creating a board with notes.
-This application uses this API:
+For managing state I used Redux (ngrx).

 ## Technologies